bpl-imperial/bpl-imperial.github.io/join.md

 ### Postgraduate and undergraduate students

 **Open PhD studentship in anaerobic 3D printing of gut bacterial communities** We have one open PhD studentship to start from Feb 2024 funded by Imperial College London.
-The aim is to use our 3D printing technology to understand structure function relationships in gut microbiota communites.
+The aim is to use our 3D printing technology to understand structure function relationships in gut bacterial communites.

 ***For advert and to apply, [click here](2023_phd_advert){:target="_blank"}.***

 ***Deadline: January 12th 2024, where we will then shortlist candidates for interviews.***

 Informal enquires are most welcome.
-Please contact [Dr Ravinash Krishna Kumar](<ravinash.kumar@imperial.ac.uk>).
+Please contact Dr Ravinash Krishna Kumar (<ravinash.kumar@imperial.ac.uk>).